worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Introduction to BGD QLFS.md

 The Bangladesh QLFS employs a two-stage stratified sampling design to gather representative data on the country's labor force.
 This sampling methodology involves selecting Primary Sampling Units (PSUs) in the first stage and households within each PSU in the second stage.
 Both stages employ random selection techniques, ensuring the sample's representativeness.
 In the 2015-16 and 2016-17 rounds, the QLFS implemented a rotational panel strategy, where some households in each cluster were replaced by new ones every two quarters.

-In 2010, the LFS updated its frame to improve the quality and reliability of the estimates.
-Before then, the LFS utilized the Integrated Multipurpose Sample (IMPS) design, which consisted of 1,000 PSUs covering both rural and urban areas.
-However, as the IMPS areas became outdated, the LFS transitioned to an updated Master Sampling Frame in 2010.
-This new design was based on the 2001 Population Census enumeration areas and expanded the number of PSUs to 1,500, increasing the number of surveyed households.

 ## What is the significance level?

 The official reports detail estimates by area of residence (urban or rural), and the first level administrative units, called *divisions* in Bangladesh.
+In contrast to the LFS, the QLFS allows breakdown of estimates at a greater level of detail.
+Disaggregation is possible at a quarterly basis, and area of residence by divisions.
+However, the GLD data uses annual weights.
+Data for quarterly weights is available for the 2016-2017 round, but not for the 2015-2016 round.

 ## Other noteworthy aspects